bill10655/Ancient-Chinese-Character-OCR/Language Model/Readme.md

 # Language model support for OCR

-## Language model
-- We adopt bi-LSTM for supporting object detection
+- We adopt bi-LSTM for supporting the object detection task